Devops-Interview-Prep/switch-prep/Tools/Clouds/AWS/Networking/Vpc.md

 - Only instances with a public IPv4 address or Elastic IP can communicate directly with the internet via the IGW.

+# VPC Endpoint

+- A VPC Endpoint enables private communication between your VPC and supported AWS services (like S3, DynamoDB, SSM) without going through the public internet.

+- It allows your EC2 instances and other resources in a VPC to securely connect to AWS services without needing a NAT Gateway, Internet Gateway, or public IP.

+- **Types**
+  - *Interface Endpoints (Powered by PrivateLink)*
+    - Creates a private IP-based connection between your VPC and an AWS service
+    - Deploys a network interface (ENI) in your subnet with private IPs
+    - Use Cases:
+      - EC2 → SSM (Session Manager)
+      - Lambda in VPC → SQS/SNS
+      - Private API Gateway access
+  - *Gateway Endpoints (For S3 and DynamoDB Only)*
+    - Adds a route in your route table to reach S3/DynamoDB via the AWS backbone
+    - EC2 in private subnet downloading files from S3
+    - VPC → DynamoDB from Lambda

+- **Real-World Example**
+  - Scenario 1: IAM Role without VPC Endpoint
+    - You give an EC2 instance an IAM role with S3 read/write permissions.
+    - The EC2 is in a private subnet, with only a NAT Gateway.
+    - When the instance tries to access s3.amazonaws.com:
+    - The request goes through the NAT Gateway, out to the public internet, then back into AWS S3 service.
+    - Even though it’s secure (HTTPS), it’s not internal-only.

+  - Scenario 2: IAM Role + VPC Endpoint
+    - You give the same IAM role.
+    - But now you also create a Gateway VPC Endpoint for S3.
+    - AWS automatically routes traffic for S3 over the AWS internal backbone — no public internet at all.
+    - It’s faster, cheaper, and more secure.

 # Network Address Translation (NAT)